digilink/Docker-P25Reflector/README.md

 I am using a Digital Ocean droplet with 1GB of RAM and 1 vCPU.
 I deployed the Docker One-click app for ease of deployment.

+If you want to build this locally:

+	git clone --
+	docker build . -t k1lnx/p25reflector (note the tag can be anything you like, this is an example and also optional)\

 ## Original README

 I wanted a simple way to quickly deploy P25Reflectors to create several talk groups on our local MMDVM driven P25 repeater.